ENVIRONMENT

 A cast iron pipe gives our waste a second life

-In order to contribute to the preservation of natural resources, PAM Building’s molten iron is produced by recycling cast iron and ferrous products.
+In order to contribute to the preservation of natural resources, Pam Building’s molten iron is produced by recycling cast iron and ferrous products.
 Unlike plastics, it can be completely and systematically recycled at the end of its life.
-PAM Building’s drainage solutions can be recycled without any deterioration of their properties.
+Pam Building’s drainage solutions can be recycled without any deterioration of their properties.

 The product’s life cycle is also first-class in terms of environmentally-friendly logistics, long-lasting functionality (up to 70 years without compromising the mechanical properties), low maintenance costs and commercially beneficial recycling.

-100% recyclable indefinitely without losing any of its properties and made from recycled content*
+Fully recyclable indefinitely without losing any of its properties and made from recycled content*

 For the standard S range, recycled content is 99% with 11.5% pre-consumer** & 87.5% post-consumer*** according to ISO 14021: 1999.